Automattic/allow-numeric-stubs/readme.txt

 == Description ==

-It is not possible to have a page slug (the page's name in the URL) that is a number.
+Normally it is not possible to have a page slug (the page's name in the URL) that is a number.
 For example this will not work: `yoursite.com/about/2/`.
 That URL conflicts with paged content feature where you can posts and pages with multiple pages of content by adding `<!--nextpage-->` within your content.

-This plugin allows you to have pages with numbers as stubs by giving up the ability to have paged content pages which isn't a big deal as most people don't use paged content pages anyway.
+This plugin allows you to have pages with numbers as slugs by giving up the ability to have paged content pages which isn't a big deal as most people don't use paged content pages anyway.

 Code contributions and bug reports are welcome via [this plugin's GitHub repository](https://github.com/Viper007Bond/allow-numeric-stubs).

 == Installation ==

 1. Go to your admin area and select Plugins → Add New from the menu.
-2. Search for "Allow Numeric Stubs".
+2. Search for "Allow Numeric Slugs".
 3. Click install.
 4. Click activate.